#1 Bee Removal Service

 Proactive Safety Measures: Bee attacks cannot be prevented but taking the following actions can minimize them:

-- Vigilance – don’t leave unnecessary items where bees can nest lying in your yard or surrounding area
+- Vigilance – do not leave unnecessary items where bees can nest lying in your yard or surrounding area

 - Have your building or home professionally sealed by a team of our Service Specialists to prevent bees from nesting in wall cracks, attics, and other potentially attractive sites